Does your business need to file for a doing business as (dba), fictitious business name (fbn), assumed name, or trade name?

 - CC Career Coach

-Because her brand names do not align with her LLC name she also will need a DBA.
+Because her brand names are not the same as her LLC name she also will need a DBA.

 Now if one of her brand names was CC Coach and the other was Coaching by Courtney, she would only need to obtain the DBA for the Coaching by Courtney brand name.

-Psst…If you’re curious if you should have multiple brands or businesses under the same LLC umbrella, then check out this video I did last season.
+Psst…If you’re curious if you should have multiple brands or businesses under the same LLC umbrella, then check out this video.
 It talks you through how to make that decision and when it is (and isn’t) a good idea.

 Our third example is something that comes up a lot.
 And that’s for those of you that have an LLC but don’t always want to include LLC at the end of your business name.